10 Reasons Why Your Skin Is Darker Down There

-Women of reproductive years often experience drastic hormonal changes.
+Women in reproductive years often experience drastic hormonal changes.
 Research shows that fluctuating hormone levels can cause melasma which, in turn, causes increased skin pigmentation.
-This is why pregnant women often have dark patches of skin in certain areas of the body including their vaginal area.
+This is why pregnant women often have dark patches of skin in certain areas of the body, including their vaginal area.

-One of the first signs that you have diabetes is Acanthosis Negricans.
-It’s a condition where dark patches of velvety skin appear on your neck, armpit, groin, and in other areas of the body.
+One of the first signs that you have diabetes is acanthosis nigricans.
+It’s a condition where dark patches of velvety skin appear on your neck, armpit, groin, and other areas of the body.
 This happens when you have too much insulin in your blood.
 If you’re experiencing other symptoms of diabetes, make sure to consult with your doctor for appropriate treatments.

 10. Hair Removal Treatments

 Just like how frequent plucking can darken your underarms, hair removal treatments can also do the same to your lady parts.
 This is especially true if you’re a fan of depilatory creams.
 Some chemicals in it can cause irritation which, as you know, can darken the skin.

 For a safer and more permanent alternative, most women opt for laser hair removal.
 And if you’re wondering, yes, it’s safe to do even in your private areas.
 The laser targets only your hair follicles and does not affect the areas surrounding it.
 Besides, it has no known side effects apart from the occasional redness, which goes away in an hour.
 So you need not worry about your ladyparts getting burned.

 It is totally natural for your labia, scrotum, and anus skin to be darker than the rest of your body skin.
 Hyperpigmentation is the term used to describe this type of darkening.

 Hadley King, MD, a dermatologist in Manhattan, New York, explained that for most people, their skin in the genital area would typically be darker than the rest of the skin after puberty.